vedha1212/Melanoma-Detection-Case-Study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements

-This project was inspired by Upgrad team and the CNN topics taught.

 ## Contact
 Created by Vedha Nanjappa[@vedha1212] - feel free to contact me!